Richer Convolutional Features for Edge Detection: Experiments on Edge Detection

 \figref{fig:bsds_eval} shows the evaluation results.
 The performance of human eye in edge detection is known as 0.803 ODS F-measure.
-Both single-scale and multiscale (MS) versions of RCF achieve better results than humans.
-When comparing with HED \cite{xie2015holistically}, ODS F-measures of our RCF-MS and RCF are 2.3\% and 1.8\% higher than it, respectively.
-And the precision-recall curves of our methods are also higher than HED's.
-These significant improvements demonstrate the effectiveness of our richer convolutional features.
-All the \textit{conv} layers contain helpful hierarchical information, not only the last one in each convolution stage.
+Both single-scale and multiscale (MS) versions of RCF get better results than average human performance.
+When comparing with HED \cite{xie2017holistically}, ODS F-measures of our RCF-MS and RCF are 2.3\% and 1.8\% higher than it, respectively.
+Moreover, ResNet50 and ResNet101 can further improve the performance with more \textit{conv} layers.
+These results demonstrate the effectiveness of the richer convolutional features.

 We show statistic comparison in \tabref{tab:bsds_eval}.
 From RCF to RCF-MS, the ODS F-measure increases from 0.806 to 0.811, though the speed drops from 30 FPS to 8 FPS.
 It proves the validity of our multiscale strategy.
+RCF with ResNet101 \cite{he2016deep} achieves a \sArt 0.819 ODS F-measure.
 We also observe an interesting phenomenon in which the RCF curves are not as long as other methods when evaluated using the default parameters in BSDS500 benchmark.
-It may suggest that RCF tends only to remain very confident edges.
-Our methods also achieve better results than recent edge detectors, such as RDS \cite{liu2016learning} and CEDN \cite{yang2016object}.
-RDS uses relaxed laebls and extra training data to retrain the HED network, and it improves 0.4\% of ODS F-measure compared with HED.
-In contrast, the F-measure of our RCF method is 1.4\% higher in ODS F-measure than RDS.
-It demonstrates our improvement is not trivial or ad hoc.
+It may suggest that RCF tends to only remain very confident edges.
+Our methods also achieve better results than recent edge detectors, such as AMH \cite{xu2017learning} and CED \cite{wang2018deep}.
+Note that AMH and CED use complex networks with more weights than our simple RCF.
+Our RCF network only adds some $1 \times 1$ \textit{conv} layers to HED, so the time consumption is on par with HED.
+We can see that RCF achieves a good trade-off between effectiveness and efficiency.

-We can see that RCF achieves the best tarde-off between effectiveness and efficiency.
-Although MIL+G-DSN+MS+NCuts \cite{kokkinos2015pushing} achieves a little better accuracy than our methods, our RCF and RCF-MS are much fastest than it.
-The single-scale RCF achieves \textbf{30} FPS, and RCF-MS can also achieve \textbf{8} FPS.
-Note that our RCF network only adds some $1 \times 1$ \textit{conv} layers to HED, so the time consumption is almost same as HED.
-Besides, starting from HED, Iasonas \etal \cite{kokkinos2015pushing} added some useful components to it, such as Multiple Instance Learning (MIL) \cite{dietterich1997solving}, G-DSN \cite{lee2015deeply}, multiscale, extern training data with PASCAL Context dataset \cite{mottaghi2014role} and Normalized Cuts \cite{arbelaez2011contour}.
-Our proposed methods are much simpler than \cite{arbelaez2011contour}.
-Since our edge detectors are simple and efficient, it is easy to apply them in various high-level vision tasks.